vritvo/buffy_bot/README.md

 Slayerfest / Buffy Bot is a performance art codebase disguised as an academic workflow.
 It runs a full AI conference — complete with grad students, post docs, peer reviewers, and professors — all bots, no humans (except the original chat log they're sourcing from).

-The multi-agent system is fully vibe-coded.
 It ingests thousands of lines of *Buffy* discussion from a real conversation, runs it through a bureacratic multi-agent process, and outputs a "conference proceeding" website with papers, reviews, and revision histories.

+The multi-agent system is fully vibe coded.
+It has a lot of redundancy in it.
+But so does academia.

 | Bot           | Description                               |
 | -----------   | ------------------------------------------|